jborchma/project_euler/README.md

 Now we just need to loop through all possible combinations of r, g and b.

+### Problem 124

+[This problem](https://projecteuler.net/problem=124) was decently easy as it built upon prime factorization where I could reuse my function from problem 69, for example.

+Effectively it worked in the following way:

+1. factorize each number
+2. calculate the radical and save in a dictionary
+3. sort dictionary by value
+4. read of the 9999th item

+### Problem 125

+I thought [this problem](https://projecteuler.net/problem=125) was very interesting.
+The task was to find all numbers below 10^8 that are palindromic and are the sums of at least two consecutive square numbers.

+The algorithm I used to search through all palindromes was the following:

+1. We initialize the upper and lower bound to 1
+2. We calculate the maximum number possible (the square root of our N_MAX
+3. initialize sum as 1
+4. ----- WHILE LOOP ------ (as long as the sum is not equal the input number)
+  1. if the sum is smaller than the number: add the square of the upper bound to the sum and increase the upper bound by 1
+  2. elif the sum is larger than the number: subtract the square of the lower bound and increase lower bound by 1

+  3. if now the upper bound is larger than the maximum number: the number is not a sum of consecutive square numbers
+   ----- END OF WHILE LOOP -----

+5. if the upper bound is larger than the lower bound: the number is the sum of at least two consecutive square numbers (if upper_bound = lower_bound it would be only one square number)

+The trick to finding all palindromic numbers was to construct them as opposed to searching for them.
+This could be done by using the numbers as string (so that it would keep leading 0s) and then once we had all possible numbers up to the maximum, we would filter out the leading 0 numbers and dedupe.

 ### Problem 185

 Coming soon